 Eating a breakfast that fills you up and keeps you satisfied is a healthy way to start your day.
 It can be hard to know what to eat with so many choices for breakfast out there.

-We put two popular fast and filling breakfast foods head to head to find out which is healthier: this or that?
-For a quick, easy breakfast that will fill you up, which is a better choice—1 cup of toasted-oats cereal with 1/2 cup low-fat (2%) milk or 2 slices of whole-grain toast topped with 2 tablespoons peanut butter?
+We put two popular, fast and filling breakfast foods head to head to find out which is healthier: toast with peanut butter or milk and cereal?
+For a quick, easy breakfast that will fill you up, which is a better choice-1 cup of toasted-oats cereal with 1/2 cup low-fat (2%) milk or 2 slices of whole-grain toast topped with 2 tablespoons peanut butter?

-Peanut butter with whole-grain toast takes the slight edge for the win, but both of these are actually healthy options that will fuel your morning.
+Peanut butter with whole-grain toast takes the slight nutritional edge for the win, but both of these meals are actually healthy options that will fuel your morning.

-Here’s why we picked the toast—and an explanation of why both are nutritious breakfasts, as Joyce Hendley originally reported for EatingWell.
+Here's why we picked the toast-and an explanation of why both are nutritious breakfasts.

 Opting for the cereal breakfast will give you a bonus of two nutrients that American diets often lack: calcium and vitamin D.